Uriopass/Egregoria/ARCHITECTURE.md

 ## 3D Graphics

 Most of the 3D graphics code is in the `engine` crate.
+It contains all the low-level graphics code like connecting to the gpu, setting up pipelines, sending textures and render meshes.
-It uses a basic forward renderer.
-Some notable features you could add would be cascaded shadow maps, PBR and clustered lighting.
+It is a forward renderer with SSAO, cascaded shadow maps, PBR and world-space lights (not screen space clustered).

-As the name hints, it uses wgpu as the rendering backend which is multi-backend (vulkan, dx12 and metal).
+It uses wgpu for the rendering backend which is multi-backend (vulkan, dx12 and metal).

 # Economy